jurgen-kluft/cecs/README.md

 For prototyping you can introduce a single entity type and just work on your game and once every aspect becomes more crystalized you can then categorize entity types.

+NOTE: This library has been mostly a development out of curiousity and figuring out how to come up with something simple and efficient.
+The primary focus was on memory consumption with the secondary focus on performance.

 ```c++

 // Entity Component System; create and destroy